Skip to main content

 Drumpellier Country Park

-The whole park covers an area of 500 acres and includes two natural lochs, moorland, woodlands and grasslands.
+The whole park covers an area of 500 acres and includes two natural lochs, moorland, woodlands and grasslands which are rich in bird life, large and small mammals and a great variety of native wildflowers.

-• Open daily from 10am to 5pm
+• Visitor centre is open daily from 10am to 5pm.

-• Cafe service from 10.30am to 4pm
+• The cafe service is available from 10.30am to 4pm daily.

 Crannog Play Drumpellier

-Play parks
+Play

 Accessibility

 We want to make sure that the country park is accessible to all our visitors and have developed an access statement for both our park and visitor centre for people who have accessibility issues to help when planning your visit.
-We have accessible toilets, changing place facilities, hearing loop, step-free walking routes and plenty of seating in the park.

 For further details on the accessibility of our park please contact our reception where we will be happy to help with your enquiry.

+The rangers lead a variety of events throughout the year.
 Visit our What's on page for upcoming activities and events.

 3* Scottish Tourist Board Visitor Attraction